intelsmartedgeons/docs/experience-kits/secure-access-service-edge.md

 ## Overview

-Intel® Smart Edge Open provides customized infrastructure deployments for common network and on-premises edge use cases.
+Intel® Smart Edge provides customized infrastructure deployments for common network and on-premises edge use cases.
 Combining Intel cloud-native technologies, wireless networking, and high-performance computing experience kits let you deliver AI, video, and other services optimized for performance at the edge.

-The Secure Access Service Edge (SASE) Experience Kit (EK) offers an integrated solution with SD-WAN connectivity and network security capabilities on the Intel® Smart Edge Open edge platform.
+The Secure Access Service Edge (SASE) Experience Kit (EK) offers an integrated solution with SD-WAN connectivity and network security capabilities on the Intel® Smart Edge edge platform.

 SASE EK brings 3 fundamental capabilities for users:
 - Secure IPsec connection between edge clusters via POP cluster over WAN by ICN-SDEWAN solution introduction.